doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

 Now, for all the others that would like a walk-through the source code let's do it.

-But before diving in it, let's put down what

 ## AFLTokenCap class

 The most important part of this file is the `AFLTokenCap` class which is walking through the LLVM IL instructions looking for tokens.
 LLVM gives you the possibility to work at [different granularity levels](http://llvm.org/docs/WritingAnLLVMPass.html) when writing a pass (more granular to the less granular): BasicBlockPass, FunctionPass, ModulePass, etc. Note that those are not the only ones, there are quite a few others that work slightly differently: MachineFunctionPass, RegionPass, LoopPass, etc.